-In our view, the accounting treatment of deferred taxes was of particular significance in the context of our audit, as it depends to a large extent on the estimates and assumptions made by the executive directors and is therefore subject to uncertainties.
+From our point of view, the accounting treatment of deferred taxes was of particular significance in the context of our audit, as it depends to a large extent on the estimates and assumptions made by the executive directors and is therefore subject to uncertainties.

-- 2 As part of our audit, we assessed, among others, the internal processes and controls for recording tax matters as well as the methodology used for the determination, accounting treatment and measurement of deferred taxes.
+2 As part of our audit, we assessed, among others, the internal processes and controls for recording tax matters as well as the methodology used for the determination, accounting treatment and measurement of deferred taxes.
 We also assessed the recoverability of the deferred tax assets relating to deductible temporary differences and unused tax losses on the basis of the Company's internal forecasts of its future earnings situation, and the appropriateness of the underlying estimates and assumptions.

-Based on our audit procedures, we were able to satisfy ourselves that the estimates and assumptions made by the executive directors are substantiated and sufficiently documented. - 3 The Company's disclosures relating to deferred tax assets and tax loss carryforwards are contained in the notes of the financial statement in notes 18 'deferred taxes' and 35 'deferred tax assets'.
+Based on our audit procedures, we were able to convince ourselves that the estimates and assumptions made by the executive directors are substantiated and sufficiently documented.

+3 The Company's disclosures relating to deferred tax assets and liabilities are contained the notes of the Company's consolidated financial statements in note 5 'Accounting and measurement principles' and note 29 'Deferred tax assets'.